Gail Rubin: Biography

 In 1969 she traveled to Israel on vacation and decided to move there.
-There, she worked as a nature photographer, and served as a war photographer during the Six-Day War and the Yom Kippur War.
+There, she worked as a nature photographer and served as a war photographer during the Six-Day War and the Yom Kippur War.
 Her nature work was featured in U.S. Camera, Time-Life's Nature Science Annual 1976, Natural History, and Time-Life's Photography Annual 1979.

 Her work was exhibited at the Jewish Museum in New York in February 1977, as well as at the Magnes Museum in Berkeley, California, and the Israel Museum in Jerusalem.

 Death

-On March 11, 1978, Rubin was photographing birds at the Ma'agan Michael kibbutz in northern Israel.
-She was approached by a group of Palestinian terrorists who asked her where they were, after which they killed her and stole her car.
+On March 11, 1978, Rubin was photographing birds at Kibbutz Ma'agan Michael in northern Israel.
+She was approached by a group of Palestinian militants who asked her where they were, after which they killed her and stole her car.
 She was the first of 38 people to die in what became the Coastal Road massacre.
 She was shot dead by Dalal Mughrabi.

 She was a relative of then-U.S. Senator Abraham Ribicoff, who denounced her killing as "an indefensible act of terrorism that deserves universal condemnation".

 Labor reporter A. H. Raskin delivered the eulogy at her funeral.
 She was buried at Union Field Cemetery in Ridgewood, Queens.

 Legacy

 Her nature photography was the subject of a posthumous publication Psalmist with a Camera in 1979; her parents were instrumental in assembling the volume.

-A traveling exhibit of her works opened in 1987 at the 92nd Street Y in New York and traveled to 15 other locations including the Cathedral of St. John the Divine, Long Island University and the Bronx Museum of the Arts.
+A traveling exhibit of her works opened in 1987 at the 92nd Street Y in New York and traveled to 15 other locations including the Cathedral of St. John the Divine, Long Island University, and the Bronx Museum of the Arts.
 The final exhibit location was at the Jerusalem Theatre in Israel in 1989.